International career

 Masters of Science

-These courses are equivalent to the third year of engineering studies.
-Students obtain an Arts et Métiers engineering degree Arts et Métiers a Master of Science from the partner school or institution.
-Several universities in Australia, the United States, New Zealand, and the United Kingdom are involved in this program.
+These programs are equivalent to the third year of an engineering degree.
+Students earn Arts et Métiers the Arts et Métiers engineering degree Arts et Métiers a Master of Science from the partner school or institution.
+Several universities in Australia, the United States, New Zealand, and the United Kingdom are involved.

-The school offers a dual master's degree program between France and Sweden:
+The school offers a dual Master of Science program Master of Science France and Sweden:

-With the Royal Institute of Technology(Stockholm): the first two years at Arts et Métiers, the third year at the Royal Institute of Technology, and the fourth year in the Knowledge Integration in Mechanical Production research master's program at Arts et Métiers.
+In partnership with the Royal Institute of Technology(Stockholm): the first two years at Arts et Métiers, the third year at the Royal Institute of Technology, and the fourth year in Master of Science Knowledge Integration in Mechanical Production Master of Science at Arts et Métiers.

 More information